 ``I was thinking, Here we go again,'' Michigan coach Lloyd Carr said. ``When the ball went up in the air, I held my breath.
 We were in a better position to hit the ball this time.
 Colorado got a good bounce two years ago.
 They didn't this time.''

-The Michigan players swarmed the field to celebrate, and the Wolverines had something to talk about other than Kordell Stewart's 64-yard Hail Mary to Michael Westbrook in Colorado's 27-26 win two years ago at Ann Arbor, Mich.
+The Michigan players swarmed the field to celebrate, knowing they finally could brush aside the bitter memory of Kordell Stewart's 64-yard Hail Mary to Michael Westbrook that gave Colorado a 27-26 win two years ago at Ann Arbor, Mich.

-Colorado coach Rick Neuheisel said the ball ``was in the right place, we just didn't get the carom we got in '94. ...
-It would have been unbelievable if it had happened again.
+``We just didn't get the carom we got in '94,'' he said. ``It would have been unbelievable if it had happened again.
 I thought they could have run out the clock.
 Lo and behold, they gave us a chance to repeat history.''

-In later Top 25 games, it was: Vanderbilt at No. 13 Alabama, Oregon State at No. 16 Southern California, North Texas at No. 18 Arizona State, No. 24 Kansas at Texas Christian and No. 25 Texas A&M at Southwestern Louisiana.
+In later Top 25 games, it was: North Texas at No. 18 Arizona State, No. 24 Kansas at Texas Christian and No. 25 Texas A&M at Southwestern Louisiana.

 Top-ranked Nebraska, No. 2 Tennessee, No. 3 Florida State.
 No. 4 Florida, No. 7 Texas, No. 8 Ohio State, No. 12 North Carolina, No. 20 LSU and No. 23 Syracuse were idle.